Ryan Atkins

-Ryan Atkins (born 7 October 1985) is an English former professional rugby league footballer who msot recently played as a for York City Knights in the Championship and formerly England at international level.
+Ryan Atkins (born 7 October 1985) is an English former professional rugby league footballer who most recently played as a for York City Knights in the Championship and formerly England at international level.

 He previously played for the Bradford Bulls in the Super League, and on loan from Bradford at the Wakefield Trinity Wildcats in the top flight.
 Atkins joined the Wakefield Trinity Wildcats on a permanent deal and later joined the Warrington Wolves in the Super League.

 Background

 Atkins was born in Pudsey, West Yorkshire, England.

 He played rugby league for his local team Stanningley and rugby union for Bramley Phoenix.

 Playing career

 Bradford

 Atkins began his career with Bradford but failed to make a first-team appearance before joining Wakefield Trinity midway through 2006's Super League XI.

 Warrington

 He signed for Warrington on a three-year deal in September 2009, following Richie Myler from Salford City Reds.

 Atkins played for Warrington in the 2010 Challenge Cup Final victory over Leeds.

 Atkins played in the 2012 Challenge Cup Final victory over Leeds at Wembley Stadium.

 Atkins played in the 2012 Super League Grand Final defeat by Leeds at Old Trafford.

 Atkins played in the 2013 Super League Grand Final defeat by Wigan at Old Trafford.

 Atkins played in the 2016 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.

 Atkins played in the 2016 Super League Grand Final defeat by Wigan at Old Trafford.